mrptrprkr/mrptrprkr/README.md

 ⚡ Fun fact: I both love Windows and Apple products equally, and I also love upskilling myself.

-📚 In addition to my web techs, I also use AWS, Python, Git, Powershell, and recently started to learn Java.
+📚 In addition to my web techs, I also use AWS, Python, Git, Powershell.